plone/guillotina/docs/source/about.rst

 It is designed for building JavaScript applications.
 It is an API framework, not a typical template-based rendering framework like most web frameworks(Django/Pyramid/Plone).
 What we mean by this is that Guillotina will not generate HTML OOTB for you.
-It is designed to be consumed by JavaScript application that do the HTML rendering.
+It is designed to be consumed by JavaScript applications that do the HTML rendering.

 Features:
   - REST JSON API